Auto actions

 CI server

-The CI server whose job the auto action should run.
+The CI server whose job the auto action runs.

 The supported servers are: Jenkins, Bamboo, Azure DevOps, PulseUno, GitLab, and TeamCity.